emacs-mirror/emacs/mps/manual/source/glossary/s.rst

         .. aka:: *memory hierarchy*.

-        A typical computer has several different *levels* of :term:`storage`.
+        A typical computer has several different *levels* of :term:`storage <memory (1)>`.
 Each level of storage has a different speed, cost, and size.
 The levels form a *storage hierarchy*, in which the topmost levels (those nearest the processor) are fastest, most expensive and smallest.

         Levels typically include processor :term:`registers
         <register>`, possibly some levels of :term:`cache (1)`,